jotaen/klog/Specification.md

 They MAY be equal.

 There MUST be a `-` between the two values.
-There MAY appear “spaces” on either side of the `-`;
-for this case it is RECOMMENDED to use exactly one “space” on both sides.
+There MAY appear “spaces” on either side of the `-`, in which case it is RECOMMENDED to use exactly one “space” on both sides of the dash.

 *Time* values MAY be *shifted* to the next or to the previous day:
 - To associate the *time* with the day before the *record’s* date,